rotundasoftware/backbone.collectionView/README.md

 ### <a name="setSelectedItem"></a>setSelectedItem(s) and getSelectedItem(s)

 The `getSelectedItem(s)` and `setSelectedItem(s)` methods are used to get or set the currently selected models.
 The methods are able to reference models in a variety of ways.
 For instance, it is possible to set the currently selected model using the model's `cid`, using the model's `id`, or using the model object itself.
-The magic is in the `by` option.
-Its not complicated - let's see some examples:
+The magic is in the `by` option:

 ```javascript
 // Select model id 2 and model id 4